Please note: Many of the figures on this page utilize SVG, if your browser does not show these a plugin needs to be installed or your browser updated.

 DragonFly BSD has numerous attributes that make it compare favorably to other operating systems under a great diversity of workloads.
 Some select benchmarks that represent the general performance attributes of DragonFly are included in this page.
 If you have a DragonFly BSD performance success story, the developers would like to hear about it on the mailing lists!

 It is true that one of the original goals of the DragonFly BSD project was performance-oriented, the project sought to do SMP in more straightforward, composable, understandable and algorithmically superior ways to the work being done in other operating system kernels.
-The results of this process have become staggeringly obvious with the 3.0 and 3.2 releases of DragonFly, which saw a significant amount of polishing and general scalability work, the and culmination of which can be seen in the following graph.
+The results of this process have become staggeringly obvious with the 3.0 and 3.2 releases of DragonFly, which saw a significant amount of polishing and general scalability work, and the culmination of which can be seen in the following graph.

 The following graph charts the performance of the PostgreSQL 9.3 development version as of late June 2012 on DragonFly BSD 3.0 and 3.2, FreeBSD 9.1, NetBSD 6.0 and Scientific Linux 6.2 running Linux kernel version 2.6.32.
 The tests were performed using system defaults on each platform with pgbench as the test client with a scaling factor of 800.
 The test system in question was a dual-socket Intel Xeon X5650 with 24GB RAM.[[!template id=performance-scaling-postgresql.tmpl]]